-In commending this strategy to the public we invite all who are interested to contribute to the ADP by submitting comments on this document, thus helping us all to work together to make the islands a healthier place to live and work.
+In commending this strategy to the public we invite all who are interested to contribute to the

+ADP by submitting comments on this document, thus helping us all to work together to make

 Chief Inspector Gordon Macleod Chairman

 The Outer Hebrides Alcohol & Drug Partnership (ADP) plays a significant role in the local delivery of national addiction strategies to tackle drug and alcohol misuse problems.
 Members are drawn from a wide range of agencies and groups.